National Heritage Awards

 Nominate your Heritage Hero

-The Heritage Council has launched the search for Ireland’s ‘heritage hero’ for 2021.
+The Heritage Council launched the search for Ireland’s ‘heritage hero’ for 2021 in August.

-The public is invited to nominate who they feel deserves the award by completing the Heritage Hero nomination form.
-Nominations close at 12 noon on Monday, 20th September.
+The public were invited to nominate who they feel was deserving of the award by completing a Heritage Hero nomination form.
+Nominations closed at 12 noon on Monday, 20th September.
+The winner will be announced on October 20th at the National Heritage Week Awards Ceremony.